 VISION: All people living with HIV/AIDS in Maricopa and Pinal Counties will have access to high quality health care and social services.

 MEETINGS: The agenda for each meeting will be available at least 24 hours in advance of the meeting at Public Health, 4041 North Central Avenue, 14th Floor Lobby, Phoenix.
 Meeting locations vary depending on space availability.
-Please call Planning Council Support at (602) 506-6321 for the location.
-The full Planning Council meets once each month on the second Thursday of each month from 5:00 pm to 6:30 pm.
+Please call Planning Council Support at: (602) 506-6321 for the location.
+The full Planning Council meets on the second Thursday of each month from 5:00 pm to 6:30 pm.

 MEETING NOTICE DISCLOSURE STATEMENT: Link to Disclosure Statement

 LIAISON: Claire Tyrpak, Program Coordinator, Employee Benefits and Health, (602) 506-6321